AI Writing Evolution: From Basic Autocorrect to Smart Assistants

 Grammar Checking Enters the Chat

 Grammarly launched in 2009 and changed how people thought about writing assistance.
 Instead of just catching typos, it analyzed sentence structure, punctuation, clarity, and tone.
 For the first time, software could tell you that your sentence was grammatically correct but still confusing or too wordy.
+By 2026, this technology has evolved far beyond those early days - modern grammar tools now understand nuance, cultural context, and even emotional undertones in writing.

 The technology behind grammar checker AI used natural language processing to understand not just individual words but entire sentences.
 It could recognize that "Let's eat, Grandma" and "Let's eat Grandma" are very different statements, even though the words are identical.
 Context mattered.